English

 Its membership includes the libraries of prominent academic institutions, such as university and museum libraries, the libraries of art academies and those of specialized institutions, such as the Rijksdienst voor de Monumentenzorg (State Service for the Conservation of Monuments and Historic Buildings and Sites) and the Nederlands Architectuurinstituut (NAi, Netherlands Architectural Institute).
 See ‘Leden‘ for detailed information about the members.

-By organising meetings and workshops about common points of interest and the maintanance of a website and listserv for its membership, OKBN encourages of the exchange of disciplinary information and the collaboration in certain projects.
-Cataloguing, agreements about collection strategies and the acquisition of expensive publications and are permanent items on the agenda.
+By organising meetings and workshops about common points of interest and the maintanance of a website and a community platform for its membership, OKBN encourages of the exchange of information and the professionalisation within the discipline.

-OKBN acts as mouth piece for other national and international organisations as ARLIS/Be, ARLIS/NA, ARLIS/UK and Ireland and the IFLA Section of Art Libraries.
-With success OKBN * ARLIS/NL organised the two conferences of the IFLA section of Art Libraries in Amsterdam, and some symposia.
+OKBN is the relevant representative body for other national and international organisations as ARLIS/Flanders, ARLIS/NA, ARLIS/UK & Ireland and the IFLA Section of Art Libraries to connect with Dutch art libraries.
+With success, OKBN * ARLIS/NL (co-)organised three succesful international conferences of the IFLA section of Art Libraries in Amsterdam (1986, 1998, 2023), and several (inter)national symposia.

 • Art libraries and art librarianship in The Netherlands.
 Special issue of Art Libraries Journal 12 (1987) no 1.